Hydro-1345/Portfolio/readme.md

-# John Doe – Frontend Developer Portfolio
+# John Oni – Frontend Developer Portfolio

 A modern, accessible, and responsive portfolio website to showcase my skills, experience, and projects as a frontend developer.
 This site is built with semantic HTML5, modular CSS, and vanilla JavaScript, featuring a clean design, dark/light theme toggle, and smooth, accessible animations.